RobertJLewis/blogproj/README.md

   - **Visual Studio Code** – Primary code editor for writing and debugging Django and front-end code.
   - **Google Fonts** – Integrated modern, readable fonts across the blog.
   - **Font Awesome** – Icon library used to enhance UI elements like buttons, navigation, and social links.

+## Content
+The posts, comments, and profiles featured on Threadly are created by users and demo content was generated to illustrate the blog’s functionality.
+Game titles, screenshots, and other metadata were sourced from publicly available information online for demonstration purposes and are not intended for commercial use.

+All UI text, instructions, labels, button copy, and page descriptions were written by me to align with Threadly’s tone, functionality, and overall user experience.

+## Media
+  - **Adobe Stock** - Used to source royalty-free images for the blog, including gaming-themed banners and illustrations.
+  - **google/www.** - Used for images but not intended for commerical use.

+## Acknowledgments
+I would like to thank the following people for their support and guidance:
+  - **Jubril Akolade** – My Code Institute mentor for guidance and feedback.
+  - **Ax de Klerk, Jordan Acomba & Steve Powell** – My Code Institute fellow students, who collaborated and provided support throughout the project.
+  - **Friends and family gamers** – For testing Threadly and offering feedback on usability.
+  - **Code Institute Slack Peer Review** – Thank you to everyone who took the time to review my project and provide helpful feedback.